Kinvey/swift-sdk/KinveyKit/KinveyKit-History-template.md

 ### 1.15.1
 ** Release Date:** TBD

+* Added `+[KCSUser getAccessDictionaryFromLinkedIn:permissions:usingWebView:]` to allow you specify access permissions beyond `r_basicprofile`, such as `r_network`.
-* Add warning if the result set is equal to 10,000 objects - this is the Kinvey limit for a query, and there may actually be more results.
+* Added warning if the result set is equal to 10,000 objects - this is the Kinvey limit for a query, and there may actually be more results.
 If this is the case use the limit & skip modifiers on `KCSQuery` to page through the results.

 ### 1.15.0
 ** Release Date:** April 26, 2013